haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/env/environments-ssh.md

 Depending on the client, you may need to enter additional options and setup to complete SSH authentication for sFTP.
 Review the documentation for your selected client.

 For **Starter environments and Pro Integration environments**, you may also want to consider [adding a `mount`]({{ page.baseurl }}/cloud/project/project-conf-files_magento-app.html#mounts) for access to a specific directory.
 You would add the mount to your `.magento.app.yaml` file.
-For a list of writable directories, see [Project structure]({{ page.baseurl }}/cloud/project/project-start.html).
+For a list of writable directories, see [项目结构]({{ page.baseurl }}/cloud/project/project-start.html).
 This mount point will only work in those environments.

 For **Pro Staging and Production environments**, you need to enter a [Support ticket]({{ page.baseurl }}/cloud/trouble/trouble.html) to request sFTP access in those environments.
 We can then create a mount point and provide access to the specific `pub/media` folder.